ovotech/kafka-clj-utils/README.md

 ### Avro Bundle Producer

-Multiple Avro encoded messages be publisher to Kafka using `kafka-clj-utils.producerspublish-avro-bundle`
+Multiple Avro encoded messages can be published to Kafka using `kafka-clj-utils.producerspublish-avro-bundle`

 ```clojure
 (let [opts   {:kafka-config           {...}